glemsom/kctx/README.md

 Adjust variables like `KUBECONFIG` and `GEN_EXTRA_OPTS` as needed

 ### Setup
-Copy the content of `bashrc-kctx` to your local ~/.bashrc file - and adjust variables as needed.
+Copy the content of `bashrc-kctx` to your local ~/.bashrc file

-Ensure you have the requirements kubectl, sed, awk and fzf installed.
+Optional: Set KUBECONFIGDIR variable to folder with kubeconfig to automatically populate KUBECONFIG

 ### Usage
 `kctx`